meredithspalmer/NatGeo-AI/MegaDetector.md

 ## 4. Testing testing testing

+Note: all the scripts we will be using have already been downloaded when you set up your environment!

 Let's start out by running a script ([run_detector.py](https://github.com/Microsoft/CameraTraps/blob/master/detection/run_detector.py)) that puts bounding boxes around animals detected in a single image at a time.
 This is not a good method for going through large batches of images!
 Rather, we're using this script to test whether everything has been set up correctly.

 For both operating systems, decided what image in your **cameratrap_images** folder you'll be using to test the MegaDetctor.
 In the following script, replace **some_image_file.jpg** with the name and extension of that image.